Cooks Source infringement controversy: Response by Cooks Source

 Gaudio did not receive a direct response from Griggs or Cooks Source Magazine in relation to the affair after Gaudio posted about their email communication.

 On November 9, the Cooks Source website was updated with an unsigned statement indicating Cooks Source had complied with Gaudio's requests for redress and were changing their business practices.
 Gaudio was unable to confirm immediately if the requested donation had in fact been made.
 NPR pop culture writer/host Linda Holmes characterized the statement as "a very strange semi-apology", adding, "It actually sounds a lot like the e-mail Gaudio got in the first place: defiant, sure of its correctness, and, in the end, kind of baffling."
 New York declared the publication's apparent retention of Griggs "a victory for passive-aggressive e-mail writers everywhere."
 The Cooks Source statement was quickly parodied and mocked.
 John Scalzi graded the apology a D+, adding, "This is the apology of someone who is sorry she got caught, not the apology of someone who feels she has done wrong."
 Robert X. Cringely called the statement "one of the oddest things I've ever read."

 In her first interview after the incident, Griggs said she had received hundreds of emails and disconnected her phone after getting over 100 calls.
 Though the November issue was scheduled for delivery, Griggs said, "I don't know if I'm going to continue Cooks Source.
 At this point, it's looking doubtful."
 The article elaborated that Cooks Source commonly received cookbooks and recipes from publishers and that its content was routinely duplicated from those sources, sometimes with express permission.
 Shortly after the interview's publication, Gaudio was able to confirm Griggs' donation, and therefore considered the matter "all resolved, at least to my satisfaction."

 On November 17, 2010, the Cooks Source homepage was updated again, with a personal statement from Griggs which claimed Gaudio's email was "antagonistic and just plain rude", that Gaudio had neglected to post "nice" things Griggs had said in her email alongside the rude things, and that Griggs had offered to compensate Gaudio for the article, but that Gaudio "never gave [her] a chance" to address the issue.
 Griggs reiterated that she would likely close down Cooks Source due to the backlash.
 Gaudio responded by posting her side of her correspondence with Griggs; she explained that she was unable to post Griggs' portion of the email conversation due to Griggs holding copyright on her own words.
-The Cooks Source and Travel Source homepages were later taken offline completely, and Facebook deleted the related sites originally created by Griggs.
+The Cooks Source and Travel Source homepages were later taken offline completely, and Facebook deleted the related pages originally created by Griggs.